 The following forms of posting are not deemed by MedEdPORTAL to constitute prior publication and will not necessarily disqualify a submission.

 - Preprint server

+Resources posted on institutional intranets and personal blogs, depending on their degree of dissemination, may also constitute prior publication.
 During the time that a submission is undergoing MedEdPORTAL peer review, it must not be submitted for publication at another peer-reviewed venue.

 Submissions Related to Prior Publications

 While MedEdPORTAL will not consider previously published works, there are some instances where curricular materials related to prior publications (e.g., videos, workshop materials, assessment tools) may be submitted as stand-alone resources, as long as all of the following conditions are met:

 - The resources submitted to MedEdPORTAL must be original and must not have been included in the prior publication (e.g., as an appendix or a supplemental file).

 - The ESR must differ from the prior publication in wording and essence.
 The ESR must reference the prior publication but be free of plagiarism (including self-plagiarism).
 If previously published evaluation data are referenced, the synthesis of the evaluation results must be distinguishable from that in the prior publication.